Repositorios-de-Estudio/sobre-mi-en-ingles/README.md

 ## What did you do last weekend?

 After finishing studying I played video games on friday night, saturday and sunday I did trekking, I have been doing this the last 3 years in the mountains in my city or close, with friends and/or my girlfirend.
-After do trekking I took a shower at home and I went to bed.

 ## In a situation: What would you do?